LukePammant/pretty-logger/README.md

 	};

 	var log = new Logger(customConfig) // custom config parameters will be used, defaults will be used for the other parameters
+	//var log = new Logger(); // you can also do this to accept the defaults

-	log.error('An error occurred'); //This will be displayed in red log.warn('Something isn't right); //This will be displayed in yellow log.info('Something just happened, thought you should know!'); //This will be displayed in green log.debug('Here are some notes to help you figure out whats going on'); //This will be displayed in blue log.trace('Heres some more stuff '); //This will be displayed in gray
+	log.error("An error occurred"); // will be red log.warn("I've got a bad feeling about this!"); // will be yellow log.info('Something just happened, thought you should know!'); // will be green log.debug('The value of x is: ' + x); // will be blue log.trace('Heres some more stuff to help out.'); // will be gray
 ```

 Config options